 Aside from specific examples of past behavior, what else should you be listening for?
-Are there any other signs that can tip you off that the candidate does indeed possess the talents you are looking for?
+Are there any other signs that can appropriate the candidate does indeed possess the talents you are looking for?

-Over the years we have found many small clues to a person's talent: a sudden glimpse of excellence at the role, a yearning toward certain activities, a feeling of flow while performing the activity.
+Over the years we have found many small clues to a person's talent: a sudden glimpse of excellence at the role a yearning toward certain activities, a feeling of flow while performing the activity.
 Of all these clues, two might be useful to you during the talent interview.
-Each person is so complex that no interviewing or testing system will ever be able to define his profile of talents perfectly.
-However, if you focus your questions toward these clues, then, like an image on a fresh Polaroid, the person's most dominant talents should gradually emerge.
+Each person is so complex that no interviewing a testing system will ever be able to define his profile of talents perfectly.
+However, if you focus your questions toward these clues, then like an mage on a fresh Polaroid, the person's most dominant talents should gradually emerge.
 You can then compare his talents to those in your desired profile and assess the match.